Connecting young people with sound opportunities

 Application is by a letter (max.
 1 side A4) or short two-minute video, outlining why you want to be a trustee and how you feel your skills and experiences would benefit AMP.
 Please email your letter/video link along with your CV to Sarah at: [email protected].
 You can also contact us to discuss an alternative format of your choosing if none of the above is suitable or your preferred option.

-Deadline for applications: 5pm, Monday 5 May 2025
+Deadline for applications: 5pm, Wednesday 17 June 2026

 Guidance

 Applicants should read the following Charity Commission guidance on the role of charity trustees, their main duties and legal obligations.
-This available here.
+This is available here.

 Further information about AMP: